English

 At St Martin’s CE Primary School, we place reading for pleasure at the heart of our English curriculum.

-We believe that the first step towards academic excellence is secure and happy children and this is at the heart of everything that we do.
+We believe that the first step towards achievement is secure and happy children and this is at the heart of everything that we do.

 Staff at St Martin’s enjoy using high quality texts as the basis of their English lessons.
 This allows further exposure to excellent authors who can inspire and delight our children.